sshaghayeghs/DDI-LLM/README.md

-# `DDI-LLM:` Drug-Drug Interaction Prediction: Experimenting With Large Language-Based Drug Information Embedding For Multi-View Representation Learning
+# `DDI-LLM:`:pill:	 Drug-Drug Interaction Prediction: Experimenting With Large Language-Based Drug Information Embedding For Multi-View Representation Learning
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1qoXDJjS__UNPf93rh6i-HtLQlo0sFXoC?usp=sharing)

 `Drug-Drug Interactions (DDIs)` can arise when multiple drugs are used to treat complex or concurrent medical conditions, potentially leading to alterations in the way these drugs work.
 Consequently, predicting DDIs has become a crucial endeavor within the field of medical machine learning, addressing a critical aspect of healthcare.